Official websites use .gov

 &lt;li&gt;Sores or bumps in the genital or rectal area&lt;/li&gt;

-&lt;p&gt;Depending on the type of suspected infection, you may get one of the following types of tests:&lt;/p&gt;
+&lt;p&gt;Some STIs may be diagnosed during a physical exam, blood tests, or a microscopic examination of a sore or fluid swabbed from the vagina, penis, or anus.
+Depending on the type of suspected infection, you may get one of the following types of tests:&lt;/p&gt;

 &lt;p&gt;&lt;strong&gt;Blood tests&lt;/strong&gt;&lt;/p&gt;